Thursday, 29 January 2015

 Tuesday 13th April 2004

-Once I had reached the top of Grey Knotts I headed along the ridge between Grey Knotts and Brandreth on an easy path that follows the fence and boundary posts before heading up to Green Gable.
+Once I reached the top of Grey Knotts I headed along the broad ridge to Brandreth on an easy path that follows the fence and boundary posts before heading up to Green Gable.
 On my early visits to the Lake District I always seemed to have poor visibility when crossing Gillercomb Head and even now whenever I’m there it feels strange for me to have a view.
-On this occasion, Green Gable was in the clouds, but the Windy Gap just beyond was clear and rewarded me with the mesmerising sight of clouds blowing up the valley and through the gap.
-After a rough climb up to the top of Great Gable I was astonished to find the summit amazingly almost clear, though not of clouds, but of people.
-There were just three people sitting at the popular summit, but as there was no view to be seen, after a brief pause in front of the War Memorial, I descended the hill all the way down to Sty Head.
+On this occasion, Green Gable was in the clouds, but the Windy Gap just beyond was clear and rewarded me with the mesmerising sight of clouds blowing up from the valley and through the gap.
+After a rough climb up to the top of Great Gable I was astonished to find the summit almost clear, though not of clouds, but of people.
+There were just three people there sitting at the popular summit, but as there was no view to be seen, after a brief pause in front of the War Memorial, I descended the hill all the way down to Sty Head.

-Friday 2 January 2015
+Friday, 2 January 2015

 Causey Pike and Crag Hill